NTU-CompHydroMet-Lab/pyBL/README.md

 ## Getting Started

-1. Modify the timescales in `./01 Input_data/timerange.csv`
+1. Modify the timescales in `./01 Input_data/timerange.csv`.
+We need at least 4 different timescales for fitting.
+For 5 min rainfall time series the combination of 5T,1h,6h,1D is recommended.
+As for 1 hour rainfall time series 1h,3h,6h,1D should be used.
+Both combinations are based on experiments thus kindly remind you not to change them whatever you want.
+If less than 4 timescales are used, please replace the empty with 'NaN'.
+The same combination with some of the timescales missing is acceptable for model running, however, the missing may affect the performance of model fitting.
-    * For the timescale code, please refer to the table below
+    * For the timescale code, please refer to the table below.

     | Second | Minute | Hour | Day | Month | Year |